 Images in the album show women doing typesetting, a lithography plant, a bank note printing plant, and some unusual ephemera.
 Whoever assembled the album went to the great effort of preparing what appears to be a complete manuscript index to people and places mentioned, making this an unusually valuable reference source for two years in the long history of printing in Paris.

 Beginning quite early in the history of printing women were from time to time employed as typesetters.
 The first press known to have employed women was the press of the monastery of San Jacopo di Ripoli which employed nuns from its convent as compositors setting type.
 The press was in operation in Tuscany from 1476-1484.
 However, the employment of women in the male-dominated printing trade remained controversial throughout the 19th century.
-The images in the spectacular book advertising the very large Alfred Mame printing company show no women employed in any aspect of book production.
+The images in the spectacular book advertising the very large Alfred Mame printing company show women employed only in the bindery, and there chiefly in the folding of sheets in preparation for binding.
+On the other hand Paul Dupont made a point of featuring his employment of women as typesetters in his book on his printing business issued in 1867.